VIRTUAL FESTIVAL FREQUENTLY ASKED QUESTIONS (FAQ)

 - Still having trouble?
 Here’s a guide on how to use Chromecast from your computer.

-Each of the films will be available to screen for the full day of their screening.
-Most films will have director introduction prior to the start of the film and most, if not all, will have director interviews after the end of each film.
+Each of the films will be available to stream after the in person festival for the full duration of the screening.
+Most films will have a director introduction or interviews prior to the start of the film and most, if not all, will have director interviews after the end of each film.

 Playback Troubleshooting Guide